dmalawey/blog/README.md

 # December 2023

+## 12.05 Loving yourself

+What if the five love languages apply to loving yourself just as much as any other relationship?
+I'll write a bit as I consider it.

+1) words of affirmation: wrote in my journal today and affirmed my own goals
+2) acts of service: I made myself a lunch yesterday that is serving me today
+3) receiving gifts: I received a new Japanese blade for cutting fabric, that I ordered last week.
+4) quality time: I really enjoy being in the garden but I don't always do it.
+Today I'll spend a little time there to see how the herbs and flowers are coming along.
+I'll also check on my iNaturalist app to see if anyone has posted an ID on my upload - a few days back there was a fascinating shrub with berries, and I posted it to find out what type of plant it is.
+5) physical touch:  My back has been hurting in the past few days and I didn't give much time to stretch and care for the muscles.
+Today I'll get out my foam roller from the closet and do some extra massage work.

+I wonder how it would impact my mood if I made sure to exchange each language every day for a week.
+I bet it helps.
+I bet it's even better if I'm able to provide those things today that arrive tomorrow.
+For example, I could set a reminder for Alexa just to deliver some words of affirmation at unexpected times, so I don't have to be the giver and the receipient at the same moment.
+I don't want my self-love to be transactional! haha.
+I'll ponder this topic for the following week and share if something unexpected comes of it.

+Also by the way, I decided I'll get a dog if I'm still lacking consistent relationships (day-to-day ones) on my birthday.
+It's about 2 months away, and I already realized a dog does all these things for a man:
+1) physical touch (pets & cuddles)
+2) words of affirmation (nonverbal)
+3) quality time (go for walks)
+4) acts of service (fetch me something, greet my visitors, guard the yard)
+5) still considering if there is a way I can receive gifts from a dog which aren't brown and smelly.

+Take care, everyone!

 ## 12.01 "My bones are made of Metal"

 A quote from my younger brother, Scott.
 He had said around age 19 (keep in mind he has down sydrome and sometimes a big imagination) but in this case, there is evidence to back it up!